minio/kes-docs/content/cli/kes-key/dek.md

 ## Overview

-Generate a new data encryption key from a Secret key on the KES server.
+Generate a new data encryption key (DEK) from a secret key on the KES server.

 The output of the command includes both a plaintext key and a ciphertext representation.
 The output resembles the following: